-How has the meaning of economic development changed during the twenty years of WIDER's existence?
-Two markers are Dudley Seers, "The Meaning of Development" (1967, 1979), for the earlier period and Amartya Sen, Development as Freedom (1999), for the later.
+How has the meaning of economic development changed during the twenty years of UNU-WIDER's existence?
+This paper compares perspectives on the meaning of development economics in the late 1970s and early 1980s, just before WIDER's inception, to contemporary perspectives.
+To narrow the focus from what would otherwise be an unmanageable task, I concentrate on two economists representative of these two periods.
+Two markers are, Dudley Seers (1969, 1979) for the earlier period, and Amartya Sen (1999) for the later.
 Here the meaning of development also encompasses measures and strategies of development and approaches to its study.
-Moreover, I examine works beyond these markers to provide more detail of the two men's views.
+Moreover, I examine work beyond these markers to provide more detail of the two men's views.